jsyang/microarmy/README.md

       - minimap radar scrolling
       - build options sidebar
     Working on getting the game to build as a node-webkit release.
-First, I'm going to remove the requirejs/text dependency to cut down on the minified file size, and I've already made edits the grunt-spritesmith to strip the generated CSS of all the extra properties that I don't need.
+First, I'm going to remove the requirejs/text dependency to cut down on the minified file size, and I've already made edits to the grunt-spritesmith to strip the generated CSS of all the extra properties that I don't need.